094459/newsletter-oss-projects/README.md

 [bedrock-embed-web](https://aws-oss.beachgeek.co.uk/43i) is a new project from my colleague Olivier Leplus that makes it easier than ever to embed Amazon Bedrock foundation models within a chat interface in your web applications. (#203)

+**bedrock-engineer**

+[bedrock-engineer](https://aws-oss.beachgeek.co.uk/497) looks like an amazing project and one I am trying to find some time to play with. bedrock-engineer is Autonomous software development agent apps using Amazon Bedrock, capable of customise to create/edit files, execute commands, search the web, use knowledge base, use multi-agents, generative images and more.
+The project README has a short video that goes over some of the functionality and its pretty neat. (#207)

 **bedrock-genai-workshop**

 [bedrock-genai-workshop](https://aws-oss.beachgeek.co.uk/3lt) if you are looking to get hands on with generative AI, then check out this workshop that is aimed at developers and solution builders, introduces how to leverage foundation models (FMs) through Amazon Bedrock.
 Amazon Bedrock is a fully managed service that provides access to FMs from third-party providers and Amazon; available via an API.
 With Bedrock, you can choose from a variety of models to find the one that’s best suited for your use case.
 Within this series of labs, you'll explore some of the most common usage patterns, and Labs include: 1/ Text Generation, 2/ Text Summarization, 3/ Questions Answering, 4/ Chatbot , and 5/ Agent (#186)